SALESFORCE INSTANCES FOR MULTIPLE PROGRAMS TO BETTER MANAGE STRATEGIC BUSINESS PROCESSES

 Weatherhead Center for International Affairs

 The mission of the Weatherhead Center for International Affairs (WCFIA) is to facilitate the production of pathbreaking social science research on international, comparative, transnational, and global issues by faculty and students at Harvard.
-They aim to advance scholarly knowledge; address important international issues, as well as domestic social, economic, and political problems in comparative perspective; foster interdisciplinary dialogues; and disseminate knowledge in academia and beyond.
+They aim to advance scholarly knowledge; address important international issues, as well as domestic social, economic, and political problems in a comparative perspective; foster interdisciplinary dialogues, and disseminate knowledge in academia and beyond.
 This is accomplished through research programs, initiatives, and clusters; through conferences, seminars, and workshops; and by providing competitive fellowships to global scholars and research funding to Harvard faculty and students.

 Prior to coming to Cloud for Good to implement Salesforce’s NPSP, WCFIA was using a combination of Excel and CiviCRM to manage data on their affiliates going back to the creation of the Center in 1958.
 Because their legacy systems were disjointed, contained data that wasn’t clean and they found it hard to export the data in order to run reports, WCFIA was seeking a way to integrate all their programs into one instance of Salesforce.